 In 2017, Ms. Tucker made her Opera Philadelphia debut, where she sang the role of First Memory in Lembit Beecher’s War Stories: I Have No Stories To Tell You, which she first premiered with Gotham Chamber Opera at the Metropolitan Museum of Art in New York City.

-Last season, Sarah made her San Francisco Opera debut as Jano in Jenufa, and performed at Utah Opera as Micaëla in Carmen, which had already become one of her most popular roles.
+Sarah made her San Francisco Opera debut in 2017 as Jano in Jenufa, and performed at Utah Opera as Micaëla in Carmen, which had already become one of her most popular roles.

 The 2015-16 season with Arizona Opera included several role debuts for Ms. Tucker as Micaëla in Carmen, Rosalba in Florencia en el Amazonas, and Zerlina in Don Giovanni as a member of the Arizona Opera Studio.